michaelhartmayer/scratchdog/SPEC.md

             * 1.1.5.1.
 Displays the help message for the cli.
             * 1.1.5.2.
 Output is formatted as a list of commands.
                 * 1.1.5.2.1.
 Each command is displayed with its name and description.
+        * 1.1.6. edit <file> <section> <content>
+            * 1.1.6.1.
+Updates the content of the specified <section> in <file> with <content>.
+            * 1.1.6.2. <content> replaces the existing specification text.
+            * 1.1.6.3. <section> must be a valid existing section.
+            * 1.1.6.4. --help flag displays the help message for the edit command.
     * 1.2.
 Package
         * 1.2.1.
 Cli will live in /scripts/cli
         * 1.2.2.
 JSON test item
+    * 1.3.
+CLI Text Output Standards
+        * 1.3.1.
+Help Text
+            * 1.3.1.1.
+Usage string must follow the format `Usage: npm run specter <command> [args]`
+            * 1.3.1.2.
+Command list must be aligned.
+                * 1.3.1.2.1.
+Command names and arguments column must be padded to a fixed width of 35 characters.
+                * 1.3.1.2.2.
+Descriptions must start aligned after the padding.
+            * 1.3.1.3.
+Arguments must use `<>` for required and `[]` for optional parameters.
+        * 1.3.2.
+General Output
+            * 1.3.2.1.
+All command outputs should use consistent spacing and indentation.
+            * 1.3.2.2.
+Error messages must start with "Error: ".